Tag: conversation

 The talking animal was more along the lines of, “Yes, you (Balaam) said you heard me (God), but you need to understand how important it is that you actually listen to me!”

 Balaam probably doesn’t have that particular protection.
-Like many people of power, and especially with the gods of that era and place, they thought with the right amount of money or right they could “move” gods to do their will.
+Like many people of power, and especially with the gods of that era and place, they thought with the right amount of money or right sacrifice they could “” gods to do their will.
 God doesn’t work that way, and Balak would likely have little joy in being thwarted.

-However, that talking donkey and then the vision of the sword-bearing angel?
+However, that talking donkey and then the of the sword-bearing angel?
 That imagery was probably quite strong in Balaam’s eyes and .
 Likely, it was that which gave him the strength to deliver the oracles for Israel despite Barak’s insistence on curses.

-A vision/experience like that would many of us the strength to face the world.
+A vision/experience like that would give many of us the strength to face the world.

 ※Reflection※